 Drinking dirty or contaminated water causes numerous health problems, all of which one should be aware of.
 The contamination of water sources can start from the main water sources such as city water supplies, rivers, streams, and lakes, or well water supplies.
 Moreover, the main water source such as groundwater might get contaminated from toxic chemicals found underground, such as fluoride or arsenic, if the water is not filtered properly.
 Furthermore, contamination can occur from something as dangerous as a badly designed hazardous waste site or industrial site, exposing the water to numerous dangerous chemicals.

 As previously mentioned, contaminated water has several health effects on its consumers.
-Here are a few effects that occur due to the consumption of contaminated water.
+Here are a few effects that occur due to drinking contaminated water.

 Effects of Drinking Contaminated Water